“The Uncommitted Movement Is the Floor of What’s Possible”

 Shahid: If you look at the 2016 and 2020 elections, the numbers of Muslim and Jewish Americans supporting the Democratic Party are comparable.
 And the place where Muslim Americans have leverage is in the states where they have higher numbers of voters, including Michigan and Georgia.

 A lot of reporters in the winter were saying to me, “Don’t you think if Biden swings toward Muslims in Michigan, he will lose Jews in suburban Philadelphia?”
-And my hypothesis is that Muslim partisan loyalty to the Democratic Party is much thinner than it is with Jewish Americans, who are part of the Democratic Party for many reasons that have nothing to do with Israel—liberal and democratic values, social justice values.
+And my hypothesis is that Muslim partisan loyalty to the Democratic Party is much thinner than that of Jewish Americans, who are part of the Democratic Party for many reasons that have nothing to do with Israel—liberal and democratic values, social justice values.
 Over the years, polls have shown that Jewish voters generally do not list Israel among their top five issues.
 Many Muslims are part of the Democratic Party for its anti-racist values, so when the Gaza war is in contradiction with those values, it’s easy for them to leave.

 In October and November, I was honestly skeptical of the Democratic Party and the White House’s appetite to respond to Muslim-American and Arab-American organizing, in large part because I know the pro-Israel constituency in the Democratic Party is well-organized, with voters, donors, and institutions that have been part of the party for decades.
 I did a lot of work with Jewish Voice for Peace and IfNotNow, because I thought we needed a Jewish movement to build an alternative to the J Streets and AIPACs of the world.
 But I was pleasantly surprised to see that Muslim and Arab organizing in Michigan and other states was able to apply pressure on the party in ways that made me question my own hypothesis.
 I no longer think only Jewish organizing and Jewish pressure can change the political dynamics of this issue.
 It’s a factor, but I don’t think it’s the biggest factor.